Playing Rules

 3. All games will use the rally scoring system with a point awarded on each service regardless of which team served.
 Points are scored on side-outs with serve also changing sides.

 A. In the first and second games, the game will be won when one team has scored 25 points and has at least a 2-point advantage over the opponent.
-No game shall exceed 30 points.
-If the teams are tied at 29-29, the next point scored will determine the winner.
+No game shall exceed 27 points.
+If the teams are tied at 26-26, the next point scored will determine the winner.

 B. The third and final game will be won when one team has scored 15 points and has at least a 2-point advantage over the opponent.
-There will be no cap on points in the third game.
+No game shall exceed 17 points.
+If the teams are tied at 16-16, the next point scored will determine the winner.

 4. The choice of serve or playing area shall be decided by a coin toss by the referees between the designated captains of each team before the first game.
 If more than one game is played, the team not serving first in the previous game of the match shall serve first in the next game.
 A coin is tossed again if a third and deciding game is needed.